leJTA/algo-compiler/README.md

 The algo compiler requires the `boost.spirit` library to be compiled.

-Clone GitHub repository and use CMake and Make to build the project.
+Clone Bitbucket repository and use CMake and Make to build the project.

 ```
 $ git clone https://bitbucket.org/le_JTA/algo_compiler/